 Some clients come to the office for an evaluation prior to enrolling in the program, but it is not required.
 We will coordinate with you to schedule an evaluation (it can be performed during the first day of the session) or to gain access to a previously performed evaluation.
 If unable to make it to UMAP for an evaluation before joining the session, we would still like to speak with the client in order to best tailor our course of treatment.
 This is why we also request medical records — ultimately the more information we have, the better your time at UMAP will be spent.

-- An evaluation allows us to determine the type of speech-language issues the client exhibits, develop a communication profile, and make specific therapy recommendations.
-This allows the client to begin therapy almost immediately when entering UMAP, rather than spend much of the first day in assessment.
+- An evaluation allows us to determine the type of speech-language issues a client exhibits, develop a personalized communication profile, and make specific therapy recommendations.
+This allows the client to begin therapy almost immediately when entering UMAP, rather than spending much of the first day in assessment.

-After the evaluation is completed, the primary clinician meets with the client with aphasia and his or her caregiver.
+After the evaluation is completed, the primary clinician meets with the client and his or her caregiver.
 The client’s performance is reviewed and therapy goals are suggested.
-The primary clinician works with the client and his or her caregiver to finalize therapy objectives that are realistic and target areas of greatest importance.
+The primary clinician works with the client and caregiver to finalize therapy objectives that are bothe realistic and targeted to areas of greatest importance.
 Intensive therapy is initiated based on these goals.

-Throughout the monthly session, the primary clinician and team members communicate frequently with the client and caregiver, re-evaluating and adjusting goals as needed to ensure the greatest success and satisfaction with therapy and the targeted goals.
+Throughout the monthly session, the primary clinician and team members communicate frequently with both the client and caregiver about goals and progress, re-evaluating and adjusting as needed to ensure the greatest success and satisfaction with therapy.
+We’re here for you — our approach combines our expertise with your goals and abilities, working toward maximizing your ability to participate in your life.

 Individual therapy targets: